AL-LION/food-glasses/README.md

 # Food Glasses
 A lightweight web app that helps users check the freshness of produce using image analysis or quick item lookups.
-Built during Technica 2025.

 Food Glasses lets users upload a photo of their fruits or vegetables to estimate freshness based on a small ONNX model and heuristic spoilage checks.
 Users can also search for an item to view shelf-life info, unsafe signs, and storage tips.
 The goal is to support more mindful food storage and reduce household food waste.